murafba/Blog-Lekturloka/README.md

 <br>

 ## 6. Support Me
 If you found this project is useful and want to thank me by giving some bucks, you can support me in the link below.
+You can also thank me by giving star for the project!
 Thank you for your support.
 - PayPal: [@murafba](https://paypal.me/murafba)
 - Saweria (For Indonesian citizens): [@murafba](https://saweria.co/murafba)